ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 PPxs are a different kind of preprocessor—one that does not run on the textual source code, but rather on the parsing result: the Abstract Syntax Tree (AST), which in the OCaml compiler is called Parsetree.
-In order to understand PPXs well, we need to understand what is this Parsetree.
+In order to understand PPXs well, we need to understand what this Parsetree is.

 ### OCaml's Parsetree: the OCaml AST